Delahaye

 Delahaye was a family-owned automobile manufacturing company, founded by Émile Delahaye in 1894 in Tours, France.
-Manufacturing was moved to Paris following incorporation with two unrelated brothers-in-law as equal partners in 1898.
-The company built a low volume line of limited production luxury cars with coachbuilt bodies; trucks; utility and commercial vehicles; busses; and fire-trucks.
-Delahaye made a number of technical innovations in its early years; and, after establishing a racing department in 1932, the company came to particular prominence in France in the mid-to-late 1930s, with its Type 138, Type 135SC, and type 145 cars winning numerous races, and setting International records.
+Manufacturing was moved to Paris following incorporation in 1898 with two marriage-related brothers-in-law, George Morane and Leon Desmarais, as Emile Delahaye's equal partners.
+The company built a low volume line of limited production luxury cars with coachbuilt bodies; trucks; utility and commercial vehicles; buses; and fire-trucks.
+Delahaye made a number of technical innovations, particularly in its early years.
+After establishing a racing department in 1932, the company came to prominence in France in the mid-to-late 1930s, first with the International record-breaking Type 138; then, the Type 135 that famously evolved into the special short-wheelbase sports-racing Type 135CS; followed by the V12 types 145 and 155 racecars.
+Many races were won, and records set.
 The company faced setbacks due to the Second World War, and was taken over by amalgamation with arch competitor Hotchkiss in 1954.
-Both were taken over by the Brandt organization, within mere months, with automotive product manufacturing ended.
+Both were absorbed by the large Brandt manufacturing organization, within months, with automotive products ended.
+Delahaye closed forever at the end of 1954, taking Delage along with it.